lulula1/object-rewinder/README.md

 dataToWatch = rewinder.getObject(); // Overwrite the data with the observed one

 // From now on every change on "dataToWatch" will be recorded
-// And We're be able to rollback thoses changes
+// And we'll be able to rollback thoses changes

 dataToWatch.value = 'very good value'
 console.log(dataToWatch);